railsdev/Don-t-Be-Evil/README.md

 ##Purpose

-To allow users to modify Google's hardcoded Google+ search results and replace them with real social media results.
+To allow users to modify Google's hardcoded Google+ search results and enhance them by adding information from other social media sites.

 ##Download